 NOTE 10.
-SF HOLDING 1, INC. AND SF REALTY 1, INC.
+SF HOLDING 1, INC., SF REALTY 1, INC., SF FLA REALTY, INC. AND SF GA REALTY, INC.

 In January 2012, the Company formed SF Holding 1, Inc., an Alabama corporation, and its subsidiary, SF Realty 1, Inc., an Alabama corporation.
-SF Realty 1 elected to be treated as a real estate investment trust ("REIT") for U.S. income tax purposes.
-SF Realty 1 holds and manages participations in residential mortgages and commercial real estate loans originated by ServisFirst Bank.
-SF Holding 1, Inc. and SF Realty 1, Inc. are both consolidated into the Company.
+In September 2013, the Company formed SF FLA Realty, Inc., an Alabama corporation and a subsidiary of SF Holding 1, Inc. In May 2014, the Company formed SF GA Realty, Inc., an Alabama corporation and a subsidiary of SF Holding 1, Inc. SF Realty 1, SF FLA Realty and SF GA Realty all hold and manage participations in residential mortgages and commercial real estate loans originated by ServisFirst Bank and have elected to be treated as real estate investment trusts ("REIT") for U.S. income tax purposes.
+SF Holding 1, Inc., SF Realty 1, Inc., SF FLA Realty, Inc. and SF GA Realty, Inc. are all consolidated into the Company.